Data-driven assessment of arch vortices in simplified urban flows: Spatio-temporal structures

 \subsection{Breaking process of the main vortices}

 The three-dimensional structures of the vortex-breaker mode are illustrated in Fig.~\ref{fig: HODMD main modes} (right).
 This mode is closely connected with the wake as opposed to what was observed in the previous case.
-For all of the flow regimes investigated here, the spanwise-fluctuating areas are shown to occupy the whole intermediate zone between the obstacles.
-As a result, increasing the distance between the obstacles leads to a greater number of fluctuation areas in the spanwise direction: in the IR case, up to three alternating structures may be seen, whereas only one can be seen in the SF regime.
-Conversely, the streamwise component of the present mode does not exhibit the same behavior; the structures on the leeward side of the upstream obstacle remain unchanged for all three flow regimes.
+In this type of mode, three additional structures can be distinguished for each velocity component: a turbulent wake, coherent cluster between the buildings, and arrowhead-like shapes.
+For all of the flow regimes investigated here, the spanwise-fluctuating areas are shown to occupy the whole region between the obstacles.
+As a result, increasing the distance between the obstacles leads to a greater number of these arrowhead-like structures in the spanwise direction: in the IR case, up to three alternating structures may be seen, whereas only one can be noticed in the SF regime.
+Conversely, the streamwise component of the present mode does not exhibit the same behavior; the coherent structures formed on the leeward side of the upstream obstacle remain unchanged for all three flow regimes.
 However, another oscillating zone arises connected to the downstream obstacle, the position of which is modified among the various regimes.
-Finally, in terms of velocity in the wall-normal direction, as the separation increases, the flow interacts inside the canopy with considerably more significance, resulting in larger flow structures for both the WI and IR cases.
+Finally, in terms of velocity in the wall-normal direction, \alvaro{the high-velocity clusters appear within the region in between the buildings}.
+As the separation increases, the flow interacts inside the canopy with considerably more significance, resulting in larger flow structures for both the WI and IR cases.
+These structures are consistent with the results of Monnier et al.~\cite{Monnier2018} (see Fig.~\ref{fig: Experimental data}), where strong streamwise fluctuations on both lateral sides and a high turbulent spanwise region near to the windward side of the downstream obstacle were reported.
+The arch vortex is known to exist between these regions, and these structures will be related to the process of breaking rather than creation, owing to its location on the wake. \alvaro{The interaction of the previous structures relates to the creation of a tunnel-shaped vortical structure between the buildings which might be responsible for the breaking process of the arch vortex.
+This flow mechanism is clearly elucidated by means of the streamlines patterns depicted in Fig.~\ref{fig: HODMD streamlines}.
+While the first mode resembles the arch-vortex structure, the second exhibits a helicoidal tunnel-shaped flow pattern in the region in between the obstacles, owing to the increased correlation in the spanwise direction.
+The location of these structures perfectly matches the gaps in between the velocity-fluctuating regions in the streamwise and spanwise directions.
+Therefore, since these velocity-fluctuating regions define the location of such tunnel-shaped flow patterns, the number of structures is modified from case to case: up to three structures are observed in between the buildings for the IR regime.
+Consequently, the interaction of the structures of B modes within this region results in a mixing procedure, leading to the breaking process of the vortical structures that are generated by A modes.}